 As shooters, we eventually find some outlet that strikes a chord, presents a challenge and sparks an interest.
 For me, that was varmint-shooting.
 As an extension of that, I became involved in benchrest competition in 1969-71, and a benefit of that was to learn better handloading techniques.
 For benchrest shooters, handloading approaches an obsessive-compulsive pursuit of consistency.
 That understanding made me a more accurate small game shooter, because varminting often involves tiny targets at great distances

 A ground squirrel is about the size of a dollar bill.
 At 100 to 300 yards, that is a challenging target!
-Over time, I have developed a preference for .22 centerfire rifles.
+Over time, I have developed a preference for high velocity .22 centerfire rifles.
 I’m not a collector, but I seem to have accumulated a few rifles that rise to the challenge of accuracy over distance.
 Many rifles have passed through my hands, and my preferences depend in large measure with where and how I shoot.
 When I lived in the Northeast.
 I relied on a .222 Remington and a .22-250 to eliminate woodchuck (groundhogs) from dairy pastures in Upstate New York.
 I relocated to the West Coast in early 1972, and found coyotes very interesting.
-The .22-250 performed well.
+The .223 Rem and the .22-250 performed well.

 I’ve cycled through a lengthy list of .22 centerfire rifles: .22 Hornet, .221 Fireball, .222 Rem., .223 Rem, .222 Rem.
 Magnum, .220 Swift, .225 Winchester, .22-250, etc. A few remain in my possession but many have been sold or traded because I enjoy working with them, learning what does or doesn’t work well for me.
-These days, I enjoy assembling a good rifle as much as I enjoy shooting it!
+These days, I enjoy assembling or developing a good rifle as much as I enjoy shooting it!